 Understanding the data

 Each crop and situation is different.
-For best results, we recommend sharing the data and consulting with a local agronomist who is familiar with the crops, weather patterns, and growing practices of the region.
+For best results, we recommend sharing the data and consulting with a local agronomist, forester, or conservationist who is familiar with the vegetation, weather patterns, and growing practices of the region.
+Many of the analytics companies will assist you in understanding the data and giving you advice on how to proceed with it.

-For some basic analysis tips and general ideas on how others have used this type of data, please see our blog: Focal Point.
-For example, you can see how a remote sensing expert used multiple layers to discover and analyze issues on an 80-acre potato pivot.
+For some basic analysis tips and general ideas on how others have used this type of data, please see our blog or publications..
+For example, you can see how researchers were able to analyse forest health using multispectral data together with satellite data.